AlibabaCloudDocs/bi/intl.en-US/Pricing/Overdue payments.md

 If you renew Quick BI before its expiration date, the start date of the new validity period is counted from the expiration date of the last validity period.

-If you want to add users, see [Purchase, upgrade, and renew Quick BI services](intl.en-US/Pricing/Purchase, upgrade, and renew Quick BI services.md#).
+If you want to add users, see [Purchases, upgrades, downgrades, renewals, and overdue payments](intl.en-US/Pricing/Purchases, upgrades, downgrades, renewals, and overdue payments.md#).